 Top tip: Unfortunately, there are no lockers or other storage at Pamukkale.
 So make sure to only bring what you are prepared to carry around with you!

 Cost of visiting Pamukkale?

-At the time of writing in March 2022, the entry cost to visit Pamukkale is 110 Turkish Lira (approx USD $7.50).
+At the most recent update to this article, in October 2022, the entry cost to visit Pamukkale is around 200 Turkish Lira (approx USD $11).
 This is an absolute bargain given the inclusions with your ticket.
 The entry includes the thermal pools, the ancient spa city of Hierapolis, and its archaeology museum.
 Entry is free for children under the age of eight.

 For an additional fee, you can visit the Cleopatra pool.
 This antique pool is manmade and was allegedly a gift from Marc Anthony to Cleopatra, Queen of Egypt.
 In the 7th century, an earthquake hit the site.
 This caused the 2nd century Temple of Apollo which stood next to the pool to collapse.
 Marble Roman columns were thrown into the pool, where they still rest today.
 There aren’t many places where you can swim amongst Roman columns!
 Much of this story is disputed.
 But a visit to the Cleopatra pool is worth it if you don’t mind parting with a bit more cash.